 - Ice cubes in rubber gloves, cold compresses or frozen peas should be used for 72 hours on an hourly basis when awake.
 Then after, use warm compress in areas of bruising.

 - KEEP HEAD ELEVATED WHILE RESTING, RELAXING, OR SLEEPING FOR AT LEAST 1-2 WEEKS.

-If you are looking to change the shape of your jaw line with chin augmentation surgery, please contact Dr. Azizzadeh of Beverly Hills today and schedule an initial consultation.
-Below, he has answered some frequently asked questions about chin augmentation!
+If you are looking to change the shape of your jaw line with chin augmentation surgery, please contact Dr. Azizzadeh and Dr. Cabin of Beverly Hills today and schedule an initial consultation.
+Below, they have answered some frequently asked questions about chin augmentation!